MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-bulk-upload-source-paths-csv.md

 # Bulk upload Box source paths into Migration Manager using a CSV file

-Migration Manager lets you bulk upload your Box source paths using a a comma-separated (CSV) file.
+Migration Manager lets you bulk upload your Box source paths using a comma-separated (CSV) file.
 Use any text editor, or an application like Excel, to create the CSV file.
 JSON files are not supported.

 ## Before you begin

 - The number of sources listed in a single file must be less than 10,000.
-- Up to 50 scans are performed simultaneously on the uploaded values.
+- Up to 50 scans are done simultaneously on the uploaded values.
 - The file contains a single column, and the column heading is optional.
 - Source paths can be entered either as [username]@[domainname]/[folder name]  or as [username]@[domainname].